lalebdi/JavaScriptDataScrutures/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The is a Data Structures and Algos repo.
+The is a Data Structures and Algorithms repo.
 I've written plenty of comments to help you understand.